Many car enthusiasts are curious to see if small wheels can speed up cars. As an engineer, lemme explain everything you need to know.

 Here are some of the disadvantages of putting small wheels on your car.

-• You will have to re-calibrate sensors and speedometers, odometer.
+• You will have to re-calibrate sensors and, speedometers, and odometers.

-• You may have to so many modifications including lowering springs, brackets, shocks, arms, stabilizing bars, etc.
+• You may have many modifications, including lowering springs, brackets, shocks, arms, stabilizing bars, etc.

 • Transmission shifting issues.

-• Perhaps, you have to deal with issues like with proper wheel alighment angles.
+• Perhaps, you have to deal with issues like proper wheel alignment angles.

-• You may experiance issues with Advanced Driver Assistance Safety system.
+• You may experience issues with the Advanced Driver Assistance Safety system.

-• Since smaller wheels cause car to rid lower, resulting in vehicle to collidate with objects, scraping the bottom.
-You may face it difficult to pass things like roadway debris, speed bumps.
+• Since smaller wheels cause the car to get lower, the vehicle collides with objects, scraping the bottom.
+Passing things like roadway debris and speed bumps may make it difficult.

-• Wheels tend to wear out dramitcally faster as smaller wheels rotate faster.
+• Wheels tend to wear out dramatically faster as smaller wheels rotate more quickly.

 I hope you now have a good solid understanding of what happens when someone puts small wheels in a car.